shaunsmith/fn-node-invokebyendpoint/README.md

 ## Understanding `invokefunc.js`

-The `invokefunc.js` utility is based on the [OCI Node.js request signing example](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/signingrequests.htm#NodeJS).
+The `invokefunc.js` example is based on the [OCI Node.js request signing example](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/signingrequests.htm#NodeJS).
 The only difference between this code and the signing example is the addition of code to decrypt the private key using a passphrase.
 The changes are noted in